Opening a start-up company in the UAE

 Contact an attorney specializing in commercial and immigration law

 In this article we have discussed opening a start-up and/or hi-tech company in the UAE.
-For a consultation and additional information on this issue, you can turn to the attorneys in the offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv.
+For a consultation and additional information on this issue, you can turn to the attorneys in our offices in Jerusalem and Tel Aviv.
 Our office specializes in commercial law, including hi-tech, and we assist Israeli and international clients looking to operate in the UAE.
 This includes maintaining ongoing contact with UAE authorities, as well as working together with a local firm that is a leader in this field.